isomerpages/imda-tradetrust/_community/TradeTrust Readiness Programme.md

 </li>
 </ul>
 <p>The TradeTrust Readiness Programme, running from 4 February 2026 to 31
-March 2027, will provide funding of grants S$80,000 to support 8 BSP-Carrier pairs in their journey to digitalise and streamline trade documentation.
+March 2027, will provide <strong>funding of S$80,000</strong> to support
+8 DTP-Carrier pairs in their journey to digitalise and streamline trade documentation.
 Applications are now open for those who wish to be part of this transformative shift in global trade.&nbsp;</p>
 <p>[Insert info video here]&nbsp;</p>
 <h3>Who is this for?&nbsp;</h3>
 <p>The programme is open to DTP–Carrier pairs that meet the following criteria:&nbsp;</p>